SimFG/interfacer/README.md

 - Beautify the README file ✅
 - Dynamic display of program running time ✅
 - Show scan progress ✅
+- Configure whether to add a new line when generating the new method for the interface
+- Handle the no name params in the method, like `foo(bool)`
 - Configure whether to add the new method if the inner struct or interface has contained the new method
 - Individually add a method for different structs that implements different interfaces of the third modules
 - Write the method content easily by the way similar to writing interface
+- Handle the more params that are the same type, like `foo(a, b bool)`
 - Idea plugin
 - Customer the insert position
 - Generate more complex default method implement by the template